lavabit/magma/docs/migrate.md

 of messages on the server.
 This mechanism does not necessarily need to be present at launch of the new Lavabot service, but I'd think might be a useful addition early on.
 While it might be difficult to imagine circumstances in which the encrypted mailbox keys could be compromised, having a way to request a key change couldn't hurt and might just help.
+Note that preserving on server email would require the current stacie password to enable decryption of existing email.

 ## Mailbox lifetime